dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 the serialized JSON object, or `nil` if not present.

 {% highlight ruby %}
-redis.hset REDIS_NAMESPACE, key, payload
+redis.hmset REDIS_NAMESPACE, key1, payload1, key2, payload2
 {% endhighlight %}

-`hset` will execute a `HSET` command in Redis, which will set a new key in the hash, where the key will be the value of `key`, and the value will be the hash that `payload` is assigned to.
+`hmset` will execute a `HMSET` command in Redis, which will set a new key in the hash, where the key will be the value of `key1`, and the value will be the hash that `payload1` is assigned to.
+The same key - value pair arguments scheme continues for the rest of the arguments.

 ### TTL